charlottedevs/faq/README.md

 This will give you a fork of the orginial code to edit.

-Here's the link to the documentation on GitHub: https://help.github.com/articles/fork-a-repo/
+GitHub's documentation on how to fork a repo: https://help.github.com/articles/fork-a-repo/